Natural Dye FAQ

 Natural dyeing is a process of coloring textiles with dyes from plants, insects, fungi, lichen, shellfish and rock minerals.
-Until the middle of the nineteenth century, all textiles were dyed with natural colorants, since there was no other source of color.
+Until the middle of the nineteenth century, all textiles were dyed with naturally, since there was no other source of color.
 The first synthetic dyes were developed in 1856, but the use of natural dyes continued in industry for another 50 years.
 (The Art and Science of Natural Dyes; Boutrup and Ellis, 2018).

 Where does Flora Adora Fibers source their yarns?

 The original goal had been to source yarns from Ohio and nearby areas.
 However, the Covid-19 pandemic made it very difficult to connect with local suppliers when all the usual fiber festivals were cancelled.
-Currently, yarn bases are purchased from 2 small US suppliers, with the actual yarns being processed in Canada and Peru.
-The yarn from these mills is made from wool supplied by small farmers in Canada, the US and the Peruvian Highlands.
-As the pandemic receeds, and fiber festivals reopen, so will the hunt for locally produced yarns resume.

 Caring for your finished projects